 Nearby is the International Commerce Centre (ICC), the tallest tower in Hong Kong.
 Standing at 484 metres tall, it is the 12th tallest building in the world.

 Every night the entire ICC lights up in a dazzling display of lights and music.
-This Guinness record winning choreographed LED light show takes place at 7:45pm and 9:00pm.
-However, you need to be on the ‘other side’, i.e. on Hong Kong Island, to really see it.
+This Guinness record winning choreographed LED light show takes place at 7:45 pm, 8 pm and 9 pm.
+However, you need to be on the other side (i.e. on Hong Kong Island) to really see it.
 The show is best viewed from the Central Harbourfront, by the Central Ferry Piers, or from the viewing decks of the second tallest tower in Hong Kong, the International Finance Centre (IFC).

 The ICC is also home to Sky100, an observatory located on the 100th floor of the ICC.
 From Sky100 you have incredible views of both Hong Kong Island in front of you, and the expanse of Kowloon all around you.

 In front of the ICC is the West Kowloon Cultural District, a waterfront area where a number of new attractions have been built.

 One of the recent additions to the West Kowloon Cultural District is the Xiqu Centre, which is dedicated to promoting traditional Chinese opera and musical theatre.
 The centre’s Tea House Theatre Experience is a 90-minute introduction to Chinese opera, replicating an old -ashioned performance in a tea house, complete with Chinese tea and dim sum served during the show.
 The Xiqu Centre holds a number of live performances, workshops, and free events.

 Freespace is the new centre for contemporary performances, with theatre, dance and music on stage.
 Nearby is the Art Park, an open space with a gorgeous harbour view, plus bike rental facilities, which gives you the very rare opportunity to cycle along the waterfront.